alexthedar/clinical_trials/README.md

 tracked.
 The visit scheduler will notify the users of conflicts during scheduling so that visit schedules may be confidently generated and predicted for months in the future.

+This was a team ruby project.
+After this I will never see a simple calender program the smae again.

 ### Author(s)

 Alex Castaneda, Jordan Savage, James Williams, & Ian MacDonald